 To create a business from your blog, it needs to make money.

-Unfortunately, this can sometimes be a slow process.
+Unfortunately, this can sometimes be a slow process, especially for beginner bloggers.

 First, you share your knowledge by creating content.

 Then you get the word out there by building relationships.

 And finally, as your traffic grows, you can start to monetize your blog.
 There are many ways to make money from a blog.
 But the techniques most people use, especially in the beginning are:

 - advertising networks